 allows your doctor to feel where and how large your pelvic organs

 are.
 You can tell your doctor if it hurts when your organs are

 touched or moved.

-A rectovaginal exam is done as part of a regular gynecologic exam.
+A rectovaginal exam may be done as part of a gynecologic exam.
 A

 Pap test is also usually done at this time.

 E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & Jerome B. Simon, MD, FRCPC, FACP - Gastroenterology